purpleheron/purpleheron/INSTRUCTIONS.md

 >[!IMPORTANT]
 >* Script will ask for your social media usernames and stackoverflow url.
->*   _If your GitHub username is not already configured, the script will prompt you to enter it._
+>*   _You will be prompted to confirm your github username.
+If your GitHub username is not already configured, the script will prompt you to enter it._
 >*    _The script will automatically update your README.md file with your GitHub username and push the changes to your forked repository.
 If it fails, you can manually commit the changes._